grincc/grin-wallet-api-tutorial/readme.md

 }
 ```

-If you want to parse the output save the values in separated variables you can do that by using `jq`:
+If you want to parse the output to save the values in separated variables, you can do that by using `jq`:

 ```bash
 read header_hash height updated_from_node < <(echo $(./scripts/bash/$CHAIN/node_height.sh $(cat ~/.grin/$CHAIN/.shared_secret) $(cat ./.wallet_token) | jq -r '.header_hash, .height, .updated_from_node'))